 - 1. Management reserves the right to make decisions in the spirit of fairness, even if a strict interpretation of the rules may indicate a different ruling. - 2.
 Decisions of the shift supervisor are final. - 3.
 The proper time to draw attention to an error or irregularity is when it occurs or is first noticed.
 Any delay may affect the ruling. - 4.
 If an incorrect rule interpretation or decision by an employee is made in good faith, the establishment has no liability. - 5.
 A ruling may be made regarding a pot if it has been requested before the next deal starts (or before the game either ends or changes to another table).
 Otherwise, the result of a deal must stand.
 The first riffle of the shuffle marks the start for a deal. - 6.
-If a pot has been incorrectly awarded and mingled with chips that were not in the pot, and the time limit for a ruling request given in the previous rule has been observed, management may determine how much was in the pot by reconstructing the betting, and then transfer that amount to the proper player. - 7.
+If a pot has been incorrectly awarded and mingled with chips that were not in the pot, but the time limit for a ruling request given in the previous rule has been complied with, management may determine how much was in the pot by reconstructing the betting, and then transfer that amount to the proper player. - 7.
 To keep the action moving, it is possible that a game may be asked to continue even though a decision is delayed for a short period.
 The delay could be needed to check the overhead camera tape, get the shift supervisor to give the ruling, or some other good reason.
 In such circumstances, a pot or portion thereof may be impounded by the house while the decision is pending. - 8.
 The same action may have a different meaning, depending on who does it, so the possible intent of an offender will be taken into consideration.
-Some factors here are the person's amount of poker experience and past record. - 9.
-A player, before he acts, is entitled to request and receive information as to whether any opposing hand is alive or dead, or whether a wager is of sufficient size to reopen the betting.
+Some factors here are the person's amount of poker experience and past record.